nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Parameter constraints:
 * Filter must be from list of metrics
-* Metric is limited to `gender, age, horoscope, name, income, height` only
+* Metric is limited to `gender, age, name, height` only
+* Arg can only be one keyword

 Example: